“Treat everything you play on your instrument as an important piece of music, even if you are just warming up.”

 -Wynton Marsalis (The Musician’s Way, p.
 22)

-Countless musicians set their instruments aside as their lives unfold, yet the desire to make music remains.
+Countless musicians set their instruments aside as their lives unfold, yet their desire to make music remains.

-If you’re a rusty musician, I hope that these guidelines will help awaken your musicianship.
+If you’re a rusty musician, I offer the following 9 guidelines to help you awaken your musicianship and rekindle your music making.

 1. Start Small

-When you feel ready to rekindle your playing, as opposed to striving for the likes of a public performance, let your first goals be attainable and stress-free.
-You might aim to play a couple of scales daily, review some etudes over the course of a month, improvise a bit, and learn undemanding short pieces for your own enjoyment.
+When you’re ready to resume playing or singing, let your first goals be attainable and stress-free as opposed to committing to high-stakes public performances.
+You might play a couple of scales daily, review a few etudes over the course of a month, improvise a bit, and learn undemanding short pieces for your own enjoyment.

 2. Set an Easy Schedule

 Outline limited amounts of time to practice, maybe just 15-20 minutes on most days.
 Then, increase your playing time gradually, perhaps adding five minutes to your daily allotment each week.
-Doing so will help ensure that you avoid overuse injury.
+Doing so will help stoke your motivation and ensure that you avoid overuse injury.

 3. Make a Commitment